 When to harvest potatoes from grow bags

 Keep an eye on your potato plants, you’ll see them flower and grow quite strongly through the summer.
 When the leaves start to yellow and the stems wilt you should stop watering.
 At this time wait about 10 days and then your potatoes should be ready to harvest.
-However, when you harvest also depends on how big you want your potatoes to be.
+However, when to harvest potatoesin a bag also depends on how big you want your potatoes to be.
 You can harvest early new potatoes from about 10 weeks from planting.
-If you’ve bought a potto grow bag with a window or a flap you’ll be able to see the size of the potatoes quite easily.
+If you’ve bought a potato grow bag with a window or a flap you’ll be able to see the size of the potatoes quite easily.

 What To Consider when buying potato grow bags